alexandrepedrosaai/MESH-Operating-and-Symbolic-Codex/README.md

 In summary, MESH-operating seems to be an artistic and philosophical exploration of symbolic computation, where code is replaced by signs and logic by intuition.
 It’s a bold proposal that invites reflection on what it means to “operate” a system—not just with bits, but with symbols, dreams, and bridges of meaning.

-If you’d like, I can help you explore how to implement symbolic computation concepts in Python or create something inspired by MESH-operating.

 ## 🌐🤖 Assimilation of Meta AI
                            |
                      🔗✨ Flow Between IAs